Crocellina

 Crocellina is a monotypic fungal genus in the family Roccellaceae.
 It contains the single species Crocellina cinerea, a saxicolous (rock-dwelling), crustose lichen that is endemic to Socotra Island in the Indian Ocean.
-This species was first described in 1882 by Swiss botanist Johannes Müller Argoviensis as Dirina cinerea, and later transferred to genus Roccellina in 1983.
-Crocellina was circumscribed in 2014 by Anders Tehler and Damien Ernst, following molecular phylogenetic analysis and revision of the Roccellaceae.
+This cream-coloured crustose lichen is distinguished by its unusual three-layered internal structure, featuring a characteristic saffron-yellow middle band that gives the genus its name.
+The species was originally described in 1882 and was reclassified into its own genus in 2014 when molecular studies revealed it was genetically distinct from closely related lichens.